-Reinforcement statement is that another title which drives the purpose of your page.
+The reinforcement statement is another title that drives the purpose of your page.
 It sits halfway down your page and serves a mid-experience to your visitors.
 It is like a second headline to your page.

 The easiest way to Build, Publish and Test Website without IT